 Testing the Normal Map

-Testing the newly integrated normal map functionality must include the verification that the non-normal mapped simple color texture is working correctly.
+>>HERETesting the newly integrated normal map functionality must include the verification that the non-normal mapped simple color texture is working correctly.
 To accomplish this, the background, hero, and left minion will be created as the newly defined IllumRenderable object, while the right minion will remain a LightRenderable object.

 Modifying the Hero and the Minion